What is Inherited Family Trauma?

 “I will not leave you behind.”

-These movements often arise from love, connection, and belonging rather than conscious intention.
-What appears self-defeating from the outside may be experienced unconsciously as an act of love or connection to the family system.
+These movements often arise from love, belonging, and connection rather than conscious choice.
+What appears self-defeating may represent an unconscious attempt to remain connected to the family system.

 Movement Toward Healing with Family Constellations